Mercury poisoning: Chelation therapy

 Chelation therapy for acute inorganic mercury poisoning, a formerly common method, was done with DMSA, 2,3-dimercapto-1-propanesulfonic acid (DMPS), D-penicillamine (DPCN), or dimercaprol (BAL).
 Only DMSA is FDA-approved for use in children for treating mercury poisoning.
-However, several studies found no clear clinical benefit from DMSA treatment for poisoning due to mercury vapor.
+However, several studies found no clear clinical benefit from DMSA treatment for poisoning caused by mercury vapor.
 No chelator for methylmercury or ethylmercury is approved by the FDA; DMSA is the most frequently used for severe methylmercury poisoning, as it is given orally, has fewer side-effects, and has been found to be superior to BAL, DPCN, and DMPS. α-Lipoic acid (ALA) has been shown to be protective against acute mercury poisoning in several mammalian species when it is given soon after exposure; correct dosage is required, as inappropriate dosages increase toxicity.
 Although it has been hypothesized that frequent low dosages of ALA may have potential as a mercury chelator, studies in rats have been contradictory.
 Glutathione and N-acetylcysteine (NAC) are recommended by some physicians, but have been shown to increase mercury concentrations in the kidneys and the brain.

 Chelation therapy can be hazardous if administered incorrectly.
-In August 2005, an incorrect form of EDTA (edetate disodium) used for chelation therapy resulted in hypocalcemia, causing cardiac arrest that killed a five-year-old autistic boy.
+In August 2005, edetate disodium, an incorrect form of EDTA for chelation therapy, resulted in hypocalcemia leading to cardiac arrest that killed a five-year-old autistic boy.